"The lack of support was worse than the bullying."

 Academic Research

-Between 2024 and 2025, I interviewed 12 senior managers who had personally experienced Upward Bullying.
+Between 2024 and 2025, I interviewed 12 senior managers who had experienced UB.

 They had done everything right:

-- followed the process.
+- They had followed the formal process

 But that did not matter!